MySelfMukund/Flutter_Todo_Cubit_BlocListner/README.md

 # Flutter Todo App (Bloc + BlocListener)

-A Todo app built using Flutter, implementing the **Bloc Pattern** with **StreamSubscription** for efficient state management and real-time task updates.
+A Todo app built using Flutter, implementing the **Bloc Pattern** with **BlocListener** for efficient state management and real-time task updates.

 ## Features